Updated January 2022

 There are countless perks of owning a vacation home—the additional income, the option for an easy getaway, and the possible appreciation of your property over time.
-And, if you rent out your home for at least 14 days per year, you might also be eligible for the extra benefit of writing off some—or all—of your rental expenses to reduce your taxes.
+And, if you rent out your home for at least 14 days per year, you might also be eligible for the extra benefit of writing off some—or all—of your vacation rental expenses to reduce your taxes.

-Even on the best of days, the vacation rental tax code can seem overwhelming and confusing.
+Even on the best of days, the short-term rental tax code can seem overwhelming and confusing.
 But, taking the time to determine what’s deductible can help you maximize every tax savings available to you.
 While many expenses related to your vacation home may seem small, they can certainly add up.

 Not sure what’s deductible or not?
 You’re not alone.
 As a basic rule, tax deductible expenses must be: